anbu-j/mystery_sentence_game/README.md

 4. Users are alerted of the game progress as alerts during the game.
 5. Users can restart the game at any time during the play, using the button "**Restart**"
 6. A winner is declared after 5 rounds of play.
+7. Automaticaly determine the number of turns based on the mystery sentence.

+## Roadmap
+Display in game messages in the "**Game Message**" section of the PLayers Console.

+## Technical Details
+1. atClick() - Function called each time a key on the On screen keyboard is selected.
+2. startGame() - Function called each time the Start button is selected.
+Disabled when the game is in progress.
+3. disp_string() - Function that calls disp_board() and disp_space() functions to create the hidden sentence on the game console.
+4. disp_comp - Function that compares the Key selected on the On screen keyboard with the hidden letter on the game console and changes both to "**Golden**" uppon successful match and "**Grey**" upon unsuccessful match.
+Also calls the pointsCalc() and winCalc() functions to calculate the points and determine if the round is complete.
+5. winCalc - Function calculates if the mystery sentence has been successfully found within the number of turns.
+If all 5 rounds have completed successfully, the function declares a winner of the game.
+The function calls reGame() function to start the next round and endGame() to go back to the Start of the game.
+6. reGame - Resets the game console and Scoreboard.
+Resets all the in game variables used by the program.
+7. quitGame - Resets the game console, Player console and the score board.
+Start button is activated at this point.
+8. homeRun - Function gives the in-turn player an opportunity to take out the second player from the game and predict the sentence.
+Turns are recalculated to ensure the player has minimum opportunities to win.
+If successful, the player gets all the points for the round.
+If unsuccessful, no player gets a point for the round.
+9. getString - Function scans through the array of available sentenes and randomly selects a sentence for the round.
+10. clearDisplayBoard - Function clears the mystery sentence, upon calling.
+11. clearKeyColor - Function clears the key selected on the keyboard (after completion of a round/game/restart)
+12. clearPoints - Function clears the points for both players in each round, upon calling.
+13. disp_board - Function creates a box of letter in the mystery sentence, upon calling.
+14. disp_space - Function creates a blank space between two words, upon calling.
+15. turnsCalc - Scans through the mystery sentence, finds the count of unique letters, and marks it as the number of turns a player has to predict the mystery sentence.
+16. pointsCalc - Function calculates the points after each user selection on the on screen keyboard, upon calling.
+17. resultMessage - Function displays the alert message notifying players about the status of play, upon calling.
+18. scoreBoard - Functions prints the scoreboard in the game screen during play, upon calling.
+19. endGame - Function clears the player in round scoreboard, after each round, upon calling.